 In short, I’m a cheerleader.

 I have a passion for writing, editing and managing publications to ensure they deliver clear, compelling messages.
-I've presented at statewide conferences and traveled across Michigan to help organizations become better at telling their stories.
+I've presented at national conferences and traveled across Michigan to help organizations become better at telling their stories.

 As Vice President of Marketing and Communication for the Capital Region Community Foundation, I planned, reported, wrote and designed CRCF’s award-winning, magazine-style annual report.
 I also created a toolkit for nonprofit agency fundholders to help promote their endowment funds, and a series of brochures designed to help professional advisers advocate for philanthropy to their clients.

-Prior to working with the Community Foundation, I spent 18 years with a Lansing State Journal byline, handling a variety of roles within the newspaper’s features department where I earned national recognition for my reporting, and I wrote the paper’s popular restaurant reviews for more than 10 years.
+Prior to working with the Community Foundation, I spent 18 years with a Lansing State Journal byline, handling a variety of roles within the newspaper’s features department where I earned national recognition for my reporting, and I wrote the paper’s popular restaurant and movie reviews for more than 10 years.

 Fun fact: I'm a two-time "Jeopardy!" champion.
 Season 36, Christmas week.